Do You Get Cost-of-Living Increases (COLA) When You are on Disability?

 In most years, disability recipients receive a small cost-of-living increase to their Social Security disability insurance (SSDI) or SSI disability benefits.
 The term the federal government uses for cost-of-living increases is "COLA," which stands for cost-of-living adjustment.

-The most recent COLA (for 2023) is 8.7% for all Social Security and Supplemental Security Income (SSI) benefits.
-This is the highest COLA in many years, due to inflation in 2022.
+The most recent COLA (for 2024) is 3.2% for all Social Security and Supplemental Security Income (SSI) benefits.
+This is quite a bit lower than last year's COLA of 8.7%, which was the highest COLA in many years.

-The maximum federal SSI payment is increasing $73 per month for an individual (up to $914 per month) and $110 per month for a couple, where both spouses are eligible for SSI (up to $1,371 per month).
+The maximum federal SSI payment is increasing $29 per month for an individual (up to $943 per month) and $44 per month for a couple, if both spouses are eligible for SSI (up to $1,415 per month).

-Many more figures are changing in 2023 because of the COLA; see our article on the most important changes for disability recipients in 2023.
+Many more figures are changing in 2024 because of the COLA; check for an update in our article on the most important changes for disability recipients in 2024.

 The Purpose of Social Security's COLA